highchair/highchairdesign-com/_posts/2012-07-20-do-i-need-a-native-app.md

 Now, nearly every website has an App component.
 The better Apps consist of the core functionality of the website – pared down, focused, and optimized for smaller screens and touch interfaces.
 The bad ones try to cram everything into a small screen without actually redesigning the experience, or do not take advantage of the native features that make smartphones so useful – geolocation, push notifications, accelerometer and the like.

 As a newcomer to the marketplace, how do you determine what your company needs?
-Do you know what the buzzwords actually mean – Native Apps, HTML5, wrappers, or responsive design?
+Do you know what the buzzwords actually mean – Native Apps, <span class="abbr">HTML5</span>, wrappers, or responsive design?
 How does your company plan to distribute the App?
 What sort of investment should you expect to make, and will it cost the same or more than the website that you just developed?

 ## The Distribution Decision: The App Store Question